etishor/CQRSEventSourcingSample/readme.markdown

 For more information on CQRS and Event Sourcing http://cqrsinfo.com/

+Description of the sample Domain Models implemented:

+### People
+Simple domain consisting of a Person Aggregate Root and two value objects ( PersonName and Address ).
+The model allows the creation of a person, the MovePerson operation witch changes the address and the kill-ing of a person.

+### Funds
+Sample domain with two ARs, Document and ShareClass and some VOs that demonstrates modeling many-to-many between aggregates.
+This domain is still work in progress.

 A short description of the projects in the sample:

 ### Write Side